MaptimeCalgary/maptimecalgary.github.io/_posts/posts/2015-02-23-getting-involved.md

 date: 2015-02-23T22:15:29-07:00
 ---

 At [tonight's meetup](/posts/2015/02/08/first-meetup/), we covered a number of ways that anyone can get involved with the way that MaptimeCalgary.
-To recap:
+To recap, Membership is simple: **just show up**.
+For anything else:

 - **Communication**
   - To communicate with MaptimeCalgary members, **join the [GoogleGroup](https://groups.google.com/forum/#!forum/maptimecalgary)**